clearmatics/zeth/mpc/README.md

 (env) $ cd phase2_coordinator
 ```

-## Generate a key and certificate
+## Generate a contribution key and certificate

+Either self-signed or with a certificate chain from a trusted CA.  (If using
-Either self-signed (in which case, the certificate should be published and
+self-signed certificates, the autority's certificate should be published and
 clients instructed to download it and use the `--server-cert` flag when
-contributing), or with a certificate chain from a trusted CA.
+contributing),

 A self-signed certificate can be generated as below
 ```console